eclab/grains/info/grains.md

 - Audio In.
 Can be used for analog or digital input, or for digital output (but a bit slow due to the filter).

 - Audio Out.
 Can be used for analog (via filtered PWM) or digital output (via filtered PWM).
+Can also be used as digital output via digitalWrite().
 Digital output will be slow due to the filter and PWM.
+If you use analogWrite(), the PWM is slow and bounces around; I would not do that.

 - Gate ("Digital") Out.
 Can be used for digital input or output.